NSS-Day-Cohort-76/Fish-Fusion-client-dbaqeg/requirements/MAP_METHOD.md

 ## Converting Objects to HTML

-Currently, you have `for..of` loop that looks like the code provided below.
-It's purpose is to covert the raw data into corresponding HTML strings that will eventually end up in a web browser for people to view.
+Currently, you have `for..of` loop to covert the raw data into corresponding HTML strings that will eventually end up in a web browser for people that looks like the code provided below.
+It's purpose is to e to view.

 ```js
 for (const item of todaysIngredients) {